wp-plugins/wp-live-chat-support/readme.txt

 * Apply animations to the chat window
 * Anonymity for your visitors
 * Choose when to accept chats
-* Ban visitors from chatting to you based on IP Address

 Get the [WP Live Chat Support Pro Add-on](http://wp-livechat.com/purchase-pro/?utm_source=readme&utm_medium=wordpress&utm_campaign=buy) for only $29.95 once off!